JosTheDude/developer-toolkit/README.md

 > * **Freelook**, considered a cheat, client-side only
 - Only the **latest version** of this modpack is supported.
 If a modpack version for 1.12.2 is out, previous versions for 1.8, 1.10, and 1.11 are all unsupported.
 - Community Involvement within this Pack's Communities is bound by the project's [Code of Conduct](https://github.com/JosTheDude/developer-toolkit/blob/main/CODE_OF_CONDUCT.md)
-- All [Fabulously Optimized Disclaimers](https://wiki.download.fo/disclaimers) apply to this modpack